-What does the Counselor do?
+What Does the Counselor Do?

+The elementary school counselor serves the needs of all elementary students, to help them develop, academically, socially and emotionally.
 The school counselor’s role is constantly changing, reflecting the needs of the many people in our school community; children, parents, teachers, and administrators.
 A variety of services are provided:

 Individual Counseling Services: Elementary counselors meet individually with students to provide support for school-related issues.
 The counseling strategies vary with each student’s needs and are provided on a short-term basis as determined by the school counselor.
 Students can be referred by parents, teachers, or other school staff.

 Group Counseling Services: Elementary school counselors meet with small groups of students on various topics.
 Topics are determined by the children’s needs and interests.
 Frequent Group topics include: